shakex/mr-brain-tissue-segmentation/README.md

 Segmentation results for WM (white), GM (yellow), and CSF (red) in three orthogonal views on BrainWeb.
 We choose FCM, SVM, SegNet and BiLSTM-MA (ours) for comparison.

 ## Images with Noise
-we test LSTM-MA and BiLSTM-MA with pixel-wise and superpixel-wise constraint on different levels of noise in comparison with other five segmentation methods, i.e., k-means, FCM, SVM, KNN, Decision Tree.
+We test LSTM-MA and BiLSTM-MA with pixel-wise and superpixel-wise constraint on different levels of noise in comparison with other five segmentation methods, i.e., k-means, FCM, SVM, KNN, Decision Tree.
 BrainWeb provides image noise with Rayleigh noise.
 MRBrainS provides image noise with Gaussian noise.
 <img src="figs/fig2.png" width="500"/>